KarelKubat/puddle/README.md

 The pool accepts `puddle.Worker` type functions.
 Such functions:

 - Accept as arguments a list of `any` (this is the type `puddle.Args`)
 - Return one value, again `any`.
+There must be some return value, even if it's just `nil`, an `error` or a `struct{}`.

+Often you'll want your `puddle.Worker`s to internally use a function that returns multiple things.
+The typical Go function returns some value, and an error.
+Coercing such functions into the `puddle.Worker` format is easy: it can be easily done by:

+- 1. Wrapping the returns into one `struct` that is returned by the worker;
-Usually you'll want to coerce existing functions into the `puddle.Worker` format.
-This can be easily done by (a) wrapping the returns into one `struct`, (b) wrapping the existing function to accept `puddle.Args` as the argument and to return one value, that struct.
+- 2. Wrapping the existing function to accept `puddle.Args` as the argument and to return that one `struct` value.

 For example, `http.Get()` accepts a string (the URL) and returns a `*http.Response` and an error.
 A wrapper is: